tomgtqq/DEND-WHO-COVID-19-Data-Warehouse-Redshift/README.md

 - country_code.csv The Data contains 12 columns provide by Kaggle

-- Countries_usefulFeatures.csv The Data extracted from Wikipedia's list of countries by category is provided by Kaggle WORLD DATA by country (2020)
+- Countries_usefulFeatures.csv The Data extracted from Wikipedia's list of countries by category is provided by Kaggle

 ##### Fact table and Dimension table with star schemas
 ![DataModel.jpg](image/DataModel.jpg)